Zaria Kaduna State, Nigeria Travel Guide

 Engage with locals with an open mind and a willingness to learn from their perspectives.

-Each choice, from where you eat to what you purchase, shapes the local community and environment.
-Make choices that leave a positive footprint on Zaria.
+Each choice, from where you eat to what you purchase, influences the local community and environment.
+Make choices that leave a good impression on Zaria.

-Zaria is an excellent starting point for further exploration of Nigeria and West Africa.
+Zaria is a great starting point for further exploration of Nigeria and West Africa.

 Explore Kano (further north, another ancient Hausa city with a grand old city and market) or Sokoto (the heart of the Sokoto Caliphate).